• Home

 Mississippi might not be high on your bucket list, but it’s a great place to learn about civil rights history.
 The state’s capital of Jackson also surprised us in a lot of ways, from its museum on Muslim culture to its delicious vegan restaurant.

-Filed Under: Educational and Experiential, Mississippi, North America, Off the Beaten Path, Road Trips, U.S. Tagged With: Jackson, Natchez, Natchez Trace, Travel Styles
+Filed Under: Mississippi, North America, Off the Beaten Path, Road Trips, U.S. Tagged With: American South

 Exploring Louisiana from Baton Rouge to Bayou Country